Zet4ky/VMware-kernel-modules/README.md

 ```

 # Fix - VMware crashes on XKB events (XWayland)
-*...
-VMware crashes when interacting with the VM ...*
+*...VMware crashes when interacting with the VM...*

-VMware 25.x ships garbage `libX11` that crashes on `XkbGetMapChanges` under XWayland.
+VMware 25.x ships a *garbage* `libX11` that crashes on `XkbGetMapChanges` under XWayland.

 Replace libX11 with the system library:
 ```bash